usnistgov/slapseg/slapsegiii/validation/README.md

    sizes.
 This is information derived from values compiled into the core library or passed to [validate].
  * lib: A copy of [lib/].
+ * run-orientation.log: The command used to launch the validation executable for orientation determination.
- * run.log: The command used to launch the validation executable.
+ * run-segments.log: The command used to launch the validation executable for segmentation
+ * orientation-#.log: The output from the validation executable containing hypothesized orientations for each slap image provided.
- * segments-#.log: The output the validation executable containing segmentation positions for each slap image provided.
+ * segments-#.log: The output from the validation executable containing segmentation positions for each slap image provided.

 Checks Performed
 ----------------